You’re aiming for a perfect ACT score. Great! What’s your magic number?

 Give up?
 That’s the number of students who scored a perfect 36 on the ACT in 2017.
 If that sounds like a small number to you, that’s because, in a sense, it is: 2.03 million graduating seniors took the test last year.

 But I want you to think about 2,760 in a different way.
 Think about it as schools and schools full of students.
 Think about it as more than 50 perfect ACT scores per state.
-Think about it as a goal you can attain.
+Think about it as an ACT score goal you can attain.

 Now, those 2,760 students didn’t just roll out of bed, hop over to the test center and start flipping through their test booklets at superhuman speed.
 They prepared.
 They took practice tests.
 They got scores that were far—sometimes very far—from perfect on those tests, or even on official exams they took before obtaining that perfect score.